Last updated on December 9th, 2020 at 10:07 am

 Mari Mari Cultural Village

-Are you curious about culture?
-Mari Mari Cultural Village is a perfect half day trip for those curious about the ethnic groups on Sabah.
+If you are a culture lover, Mari Mari Cultural Village is the best thing to do in Kota Kinabalu.
+It’ a perfect half day trip for those curious about the ethnic groups on Sabah.
 Although it is built purposefully for tourists, it not only showcases the traditional houses and customs of the five tribes beautifully but also provide detail insight and information.

 Mari translates to ‘come’, which embodies the welcoming vibe of the village.
 We were picked up promptly from our hotel and began the hour long journey to the village.
 Our guide welcomed us warmly at the entrance and whisked us away to visit and learn about the five different tribes.
 They are the: